-All Pug Rescue of Florida’s puppies must go to a home with all of the following:
+All Pug Rescue of Florida’s youngsters must go to a home with all of the following:

 1. No only-dog homes.
-Another small dog playmate that can put up with a puppy is needed, since they are very playful and energetic.
+Another small dog playmate that can put up with a youngster is needed, since they are very playful and energetic.

-2. No Big dogs please, they could easily hurt a puppy by mistake.
+2. No big dogs please, they could easily hurt a young pug by mistake.

 3. A fenced in yard and no busy intersections nearby.